learn-co-curriculum/bash-tutorial/README.md

 $ ruby -h
 ```

-Single-character options can typically be combined with each other may also have suffixes.
+Single-character options can typically be combined with each other.
 For example,  in the `ls` command, `h` is a suffix on the `l` flag meaning "**h**uman readable formats."
 They can be combined with `a` meaning "**a**ll information including permissions".
 Try these three together:

 ```bash
 $ ls -lah